MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/zero-touch-app-install.md

 Some apps require access to your user’s and organization’s information to work.
 A user must grant consent for the application or an admin can grant consent on behalf of the users.
 To use the Zero-touch App Install functionality, we recommend that you grant Azure AD permission as an admin, so that each user isn't prompted for consent.
 Otherwise, if you choose to let individual users provide the consent themselves, then ensure that the user consent setting in Azure portal permits it.
 By default, users can provide their consent for apps.
 If you’ve modified the default setting, then revert it to allow users to provide consent.
 See [how to grant admin consent to the app permissions](/microsoftteams/app-permissions-admin-center) and [permissions and consent in the Microsoft identity platform](/azure/active-directory/develop/permissions-consent-overview).

 > [!NOTE]
-> If admin consent is not granted and users are not allowed to consent to an app, then end-users cannot use the app.
+> If admin consent is not granted and users are not allowed to consent to an app, then users cannot use the app.

 ## Related articles